Download D-EITI Data

 The previously performed payment reconciliations were replaced by an alternative quality assurance procedure for the first time on a pilot basis for the 2018 reporting period.
 Since then, the procedure has been continued and further developed.
 Explanations on the procedure as well as on the selection of sectors, companies and payment flows are presented in the D-EITI report (Chapter 10).
 The D-EITI report also contains recommendations by the Independent Administrator for future reporting under D-EITI (Chapter 11).
 The alternative quality assurance procedure is carried out by an Independent Administrator (Grant Thornton Wirtschaftsprüfungsgesellschaft Düsseldorf).

-The data collections of the 1st D-EITI Report – Report for 2016, the 2nd D-EITI Report – Report for 2017, the 3rd D-EITI Report – Report for 2018, the 4th D-EITI Report – Report for 2019 and the 5th D-EITI Report – Report for 2020 are available for download here.
+The data collections of the 1st D-EITI Report – Report for 2016, the 2nd D-EITI Report – Report for 2017, the 3rd D-EITI Report – Report for 2018, the 4th D-EITI Report – Report for 2019, the 5th D-EITI Report – Report for 2020 and the 6th D-EITI Report – Report for 2021/2022 are available for download here.

 Download of the data collection of the 1st D-EITI report